xr0-org/blog/updates/16-steps-rather-than-leaps-into-bounds.md

-Whenever a pointer is dereferenced, we must insist that the local context establishes, not only (i) that the pointer corresponds to a valid block, but that (ii) the operation takes place within the bounds of the corresponding block[^block] We have substantially solved (i) in our work on the use-after-free (UAF) problem and uninitialised memory, so what remains is (ii), the problem of determining, once we are convinced that a pointer corresponds to a particular block, that it is actually pointing within the bounds of the block.
+Whenever a pointer is dereferenced, we must insist that the local context establishes, not only (i) that the pointer corresponds to a valid block, but that (ii) the operation takes place within the bounds of the corresponding block.[^block]
+We have substantially solved (i) in our work on the use-after-free (UAF) problem and uninitialised memory, so what remains is (ii), the problem of determining, once we are convinced that a pointer corresponds to a particular block, that it is actually pointing within the bounds of the block.

   [^block]: We use the term *block* to refer to an *entire* contiguous region of memory.
 The Standard uses the general term *object* to refer to “a region of